oauthstuff/app2app-evolution/README.md

 applicationID as an honest app in the Play Store
 - can install apps with the same applicationID as an honest app through a third-party app store
-- cannot sign an APK with a certificate he does not own
+- cannot sign an APK with a certificate he does not control

 ## Goals